 [shoo, floo, throo].

-The best way of helping more children to learn both to read and write English well would be to modernise English spelling.
-This was demonstrated by a one-year British study in 1963-4.
-It compared children learning to read and write with traditional spelling and control groups using the more regular spellings of the Initial Teaching Alphabet (or i.t.a).
+The best way of helping more children to learn to read and write English well would be to modernise English spelling.
+This was demonstrated by a one-year British study in 1963-4 which compared children learning to read and write with traditional spelling and control groups using the more regular spellings of the Initial Teaching Alphabet (i.t.a).
 Pupils on i.t.a. learned very much faster.

 Most European countries have improved their spelling systems over the past two centuries, to make learning to read and write easier.
-English spelling is still very much as standardised by Samuel Johnson’s dictionary in 1755.
+English spelling is still very much as standardised in 1755 by Samuel Johnson’s dictionary.
 Its irregularities continue to ensure that all English-speaking countries find it difficult to reduce their relatively high rates of functional illiteracy.